 for the Contracting Authority:

-Mr/Ms [………………….●], phone …………………[●], fax […………….●], mobile phone [……………………●], e-mail [……………….●], [………….●],
+Beata Sękowska, e-mail: beata.sekowska@pitradwar.com, mobile: 532 546 697

+Piotr Żdżarski, e-mail: piotr.zdzarski@pitradwar.com, mobile: 603 333 447

+Janusz Wosiński, e-mail: janusz.wosinski@pitradwar.com, mobile: 603550749

+Aleksandra Cybulska, e-mail: Aleksandra.Cybulska@pitradwar.com, phone: +48 22 540 5482

+Jarosław Burdyński, e-mail: jaroslaw.burdynski@pitradwar.com, mobile: 695 202 125

 for the Supplier:

-Mr/Ms [………………….●], phone ………….., e-mail …………………..
+Ervin Koncz, e-mail: Ervin.Koncz@itc-intercircuit.de, mobile: 00 36 20 928 6060

+Erwin Haertl, e-mail: muenchen@itc-intercircuit.de, mobile: +49(0)89 453 604-0

+Zbigniew Żyrek, e-mail: azzbiuro@gmail.com, mobile: +48 666 094 013

+I.T.C.
+Intercircuit Production GmbH, Innere Gewerbestraße 8 D-09235 Burkhardtsdorf / OT Meinersdorf production@itc-intercircuit.de

+Tel +49 3721 3992 - 0

 2. The persons indicated by the Contracting Authority in Par.
 1 shall be responsible, on behalf of the Contracting Authority, for the ongoing monitoring of the performance of the Contract and its settlement.

 3. The authorisation by the Contracting Authority of the persons indicated in Par.
-1, in respect of any matters relating to the performance hereof, shall not constitute the granting of a power of attorney to that persons authorising them to amend or terminate the Contract.
+1, in respect of any matters relating to the performance hereof, shall not constitute the granting of a power of attorney to that persons authorising them to amend or terminate the Contract

 4. A change of the persons indicated in Par.
 1 shall not constitute an amendment hereto.